best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 +------+-------------------------------+------------------+-----------------+------------+---------+-------------+
 ```
 ````
-Next we use `OneHotEncoderEstimator` to perform one-hot encoding. **add explanation from R version in here**.
+Next we use `OneHotEncoderEstimator` to perform one-hot encoding.
+This converts each of the categories we have applied the `StringIndexer` to into a vector that indicates which category the record belongs to.

 ````{tabs}
 ```{code-tab} py